Monday, November 20, 2017

 If the story about Jesus is understood as a narrative to live by, it makes perfect sense.
 That God, in the image of a man, dwelt among us, to tell us of his love for us and for all his creation, provides a powerful antidote to the fear and confusion that besets every soul on its earthly journey to the grave.

-That God came among us under the humblest circumstances, a mewling babe born in a stable and laid in a manger, confirms the worth of every human, and refutes for all time the arrogance of wealth and power.
+That God came among us under the humblest circumstances, a mewling babe born in a stable and laid in a manger, confirms the worth of every human, however low born, and it refutes for all time the arrogance of wealth and power.

 That God set foot on earth to teach men how to treat one another, and how to pray to God for help and guidance, means that every person is free to address their creator, thereby finding comfort, forgiveness of sins, and guidance, both moral and practical.